 “It may sound like a bizarre spot to get acne symptoms, but inside and around the nose can often be affected by acne or acne-like bumps,” says Chang.
 While many people refer to any bump as “acne,” breakouts are a symptom of the condition, and appear as various types.
 “Breakouts inside the nose can present in a variety of ways, including comedones or whiteheads, inflamed papules, pustules, cysts, as well as larger boils or abscesses.
 They can be associated with no symptoms or may present with redness, pain and drainage.”

 - Whiteheads.
-Also known as closed comedones, whiteheads appear as small, flesh-colored bumps on the surface of the skin.
+Also known as closed comedones, whiteheads appear as small, flesh-colored or white bumps on the surface of the skin.

 - Papules and pustules.
 These types of acne are what many people think of when they think of a pimple: small to medium-sized red bumps, either with or without a white head in the center.
 “Pimples are common on the nose and inside the nostrils because of the high concentration of oil glands in that part of the face,” says Zeichner.
 “The most common types of acne I have seen around the inside of the nostrils are pustules or blackheads.”

 - Cysts.
 Cysts are often large, red bumps that rest just under the surface of the skin, making them impossible to pop and somewhat more difficult to treat than some other types of acne symptoms.
 A cyst inside of the nose can lead to pain or sensitivity.